Event ID

 Permalink to “Timestamp”

-The timestamp component is a 64-bit microsecond value in the Unix Epoch.
+The timestamp component is a 64-bit microsecond (µsecond) value in the Unix Epoch.
 Note that 1 millisecond = 1,000 microseconds.
+When parsing the timestamp component in the event body to convert to a datetime, verify that your date parsing library can parse more than to the millisecond.
+Some will not be able to parse microseconds.

 Ledger ID